-The Study Area is not within a Highly Vulnerable Aquifer, meaning it does not feature an aguifer that is likely to be impacted by external sources.
+The Study Area is not within a Highly Vulnerable Aquifer, meaning it does not feature an aquifer that is likely to be impacted by external sources.

 Portions of Study Area are designated as 'Low Vulnerability' SGRAs (SGRA-2), meaning they are considered low drinking water threats.
+There are no associated Significant Drinking Water Threats or policies within these areas.